algobulls/algobulls_help_site/docs/member/Settings/general-settings.md

 We offer various services to developers through our platform.

 We provide:
-* Notification service thorugh SMS and Email
+* Notification service through SMS and Email
 * Web Socket Service API for connecting with brokers

 ![Profile](imgs/general-settings-6.png)